Things to do with a broken stick: Special Cases

 This equation is satisfied if $v^2-1=k^2(u^2-1)$ for some $k\in \mathbb N$, and $zw=k(u^2-1)-1$.
 If we fix $u=2$ for instance, we get Pell's diophantine equation, $v^2-3k^2=1$, which is known to have infinitely many integer solutions.
 The values $u$, $v$ and $w$ are clearly distinct if $k>1$.

 There are many different patterns of solutions.
 Some examples are included in the table below:

-\end{proof} Let us observe that this discussion of this subsection also solves the problem for $\alpha=HA$, $\beta=HB$ and $\gamma=HC$, where $H$ is the orthocenter of a triangle, i.e. the intersection of its altitudes (see Figure~\ref{Figure7} (a)).
+\end{proof} Let us observe that this discussion of this subsection also solves the problem for $\alpha=HA$, $\beta=HB$ and $\gamma=HC$, where $H$ is the orthocenter of a triangle, i.e. the intersection of its altitudes (see Figure~\ref{figure6}(b)).
 Indeed, one can show that there are very similar formulas for these distances in terms of the sides and angles of the triangle: $HA=2R\cos A$, $HB=2R\cos B$ and $HC=2R\cos C$.
+Similarly, the problem $\alpha=HD$, $\beta=HE$ and $\gamma=HF$ (Figure~\ref{Figure7}(a)) leads to the same analysis since $HD=2R\cos A\cos C$.